dennislee22/dennislee22.github.io/docs/cdppvc/longhornscale.md

     PV UUID               AE3Zoh-pgdd-1vKK-euUl-oELk-v6yF-jnV4X3
     ```

-11. Create a new physical volume of the new disk which has been identified to be added into the existing logical volume.
-In this case, the new disk is `/dev/vdc`.
+11. Create a new physical volume of the new disk to add it into the existing logical volume.
+In this case, the block ID of the new disk is `/dev/vdc`.

     ```bash
     # pvcreate /dev/vdc